taoheorg/taohe/README.md

-# 回 TaoHe: Collection of nestable Move resources
+# ▣ TaoHe: Collection of nestable Move resources
 TaoHe is a collection of nestable smart contract resources that can be used to create secure on-chain applications on MoveVM blockchains, such as **Diem**.
-Resources can be nested like a Russian doll ([матрёшка](https://en.wikipedia.org/wiki/Matryoshka_doll)), or Chinese boxes ([套盒](https://en.wikipedia.org/wiki/Chinese_boxes)), the namesake of this project. 回 is used as the logo, since it depicts a box inside another box.
+Resources can be nested like a Russian doll ([матрёшка](https://en.wikipedia.org/wiki/Matryoshka_doll)), or Chinese boxes ([套盒](https://en.wikipedia.org/wiki/Chinese_boxes)), the namesake of this project. ▣ is used as the logo, since it depicts a box inside another box.

 *Tao* is a simple Move resource that has been designed to be nested inside other taos. *TaoHe* is a collection of taos, and a special Root resource that can be used to store a resource directly into an account (taos themselves can be stored into resources only, for simplicity).